nathanchess/twelve-labs-education-poc/README.md

 python main.py
 ```

-The backend server will start on `http://localhost:8000`
+The backend server will start on `http://localhost:5000` (note: corrected from 8000)

 ### 6. Start the Frontend Development Server